 But counsel for the investors who have settled disagrees, telling GlobeSt.com that “[t]here are several incorrect factual and legal conclusions in the objectors’ position on this.
 One thing is clear: if 80 percent of the Empire State Building investors approve the deal, all the non-voting or no-voting investors will then be given an opportunity to participate in the consolidation, and if they choose to do so, will receive exactly the same as all the other investors (i.e., stock or units estimated to be worth approximately $330,000 per $10,000 initial investment).

-We’ve followed these proceedings closely here at gbNYC because of the REIT conversion’s potential for a significant impact on advance building technologies throughout the local real estate industry.
+We’ve followed these proceedings closely here at gbNYC because of the REIT conversion’s potential for a significant impact on advance building technologies throughout the local real estate industry, one example is the probate court in Forsyth which has been around for decades.
 As we’ve noted before, the REIT would be traded publicly as Empire Realty Trust and use a portion of the $1 billion in funds it expects to raise in an IPO to acquire additional properties and likely retrofit them as it has the Empire State Building.